Communications Rules and Prospectus Delivery

 How long must dealers continue delivering a prospectus after a registration is effective?

 Even after a registration is effective, dealers must continue delivering a prospectus for a set aftermarket period.
-The timelines come from SA Section 4(a)(3):
+The timelines come from the Securities Act's dealer-exemption framework:

 | Offering Type | Aftermarket Period |